laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ### On initial persistence - first time install app
 FileSystemException: Cannot open file, path = '/Users/laurens/Library/Developer/CoreSimulator/Devices/E75788F1-923F-495F-B1EE-EE11166390DD/data/Containers/Data/Application/0F710B87-6CE7-4451-80DA-B129B5D7193A/Documents/workout.txt' (OS Error: No such file or directory, errno = 2)

+## Keyboard screen
+Cannot place only 1 on top because it needs to calculate screen sizes and it cannot do so without the context and stuff CupertinoApp provides and routes.

+So => see if you can abstract the methods so you don't have to copy paste the whole time.
+Mixin?
+Extending?
+Also via provider?